-Carolina Academic Press's current law list includes around 2,000 unique and engaging titles by academics or practitioners who are experts in their fields.
+Carolina Academic Press's current law list includes more than 3,000 unique and engaging titles by academics or practitioners who are experts in their fields.

 We at Carolina Academic Press are proud of our hard-earned reputation as a publisher that puts emphasis on author satisfaction above other considerations.
 We strive to maintain this reputation by constantly seeking efficiencies in our production schedules, by knowing and aggressively marketing to our core consumers, by producing high-quality finished products, and by dependably attending to the needs of each individual author.

 Despite being in a highly competitive industry, we look forward to many more years of steady growth, fueled in no small part by the enthusiasm of our many loyal and satisfied customers and authors.